Convert WebP to JPG Online

 Why do I need to convert WebP to JPG?

-Will the converted JPEG be smaller or larger than the WebP?
+Will the converted JPEG be larger than the original WebP?

 What happens to transparency when converting WebP to JPG?

 JPEG does not support transparency.
-Any transparent areas in your WebP file will be filled with white in the converted JPEG.
-If you need to preserve transparency, convert to PNG instead.
+Any transparent areas in the WebP will be filled with white in the output JPEG.
+If you need to keep transparency, convert to PNG instead.

 Can I convert multiple WebP files at once?

 Yes.
-Drop multiple WebP files onto the tool or select them with the file picker.
-All files are converted simultaneously in your browser.
-When all conversions are complete, you can download each file individually or download all as a ZIP.
+Drop multiple files or select them with the file picker.
+All files are converted in your browser.
+Download individually or as a ZIP archive.

 Is my WebP file uploaded to a server?

-No. All conversion happens entirely in your browser using WebAssembly.
+No. All conversion happens locally in your browser using WebAssembly.
 Your files never leave your device.
-This is important for WebP files that may contain screenshots, personal photos or other private content.